1m-lcei/kuto-nanidasu/README.md

 ![KUTO Logo](src/assets/logo.avif)

-This is the repository for a web application that provides the "Type Diagnosis" feature from Tactical Challenge (PvP).
+A web application that provides the "Type Diagnosis" from Tactical Challenge (PvP).

 You can try it out at: